 We work with many high-end concepts with extensive wine collections and higher price points.
 Our internal data shows a median alcohol spend of around $30,000 per month before the pandemic, and around $10,000 per month after, for bars and restaurants like that.

 Most bars will mark up their drinks four or five times more than its cost to cover for the expenses.
 For example, if a bar pays $1 for a single 12-ounce serving of beer, they should charge their guests between $3.33 and $5 for it.
 Same goes for beers in kegs, you just have to figure out how many beers in a keg to get your pricing numbers.
 Keep in mind that this number varies based on many factors.

 The area of the bar, what kind of bar it is, and what prices their competitors have, for example.
 And even who their customers are, what type of liquor they're selling, and what their liquor pour cost is.
-Which, conveniently, they can find out with a how to calculate beverage cost formula.
+Which, conveniently, they can find out with a pour cost calculator.